 Reasonable advance public notice shall be given for meetings and work sessions held by the board in a local newspaper designated and recorded in the board minutes and, if available, on the newspaper's web site.
-The board may also, but is not required to, post notice of the meeting in public places throughout the district.
+If the newspaper refuses, neglects, or is unable to publish the notice on time, the district shall (1) post the notice on the newspaper's website, if available, and (2) post the notice in conspicuous public places in the district.
+The Board Secretary shall keep a written record of the postings.
 Public notice shall indicate the meeting's time, place, and date, and shall include a statement that the agenda shall be readily available for public inspection at the district office.
 Agenda items shall be sufficiently descriptive to give the public reasonable notice of the matters to be considered at the meeting and a copy kept readily available for public inspection at the superintendent's office of the district.
 Except for items of an emergency nature the agenda shall not be altered later than 24 hours before the meeting.